layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/explore-dapr-with-meshery/dapr/deploy-redis/_index.md

 ---
-docType: "Chapter"
 id: "deploy-redis"
+title: "Deploy Redis"
 description: "This chapter covers the deployment of Redis Statestore"
-lectures: 4
 weight: 3
-title: "Deploy Redis"
 ---

 ### Import Redis Helm Chart and Deploy to Cluster